biosimulations/biosimulations/docs/users/simulating-projects.md

 Please follow these steps to use a Python API for a simulation tool to execute a modeling study.

-1. **Install Python >= 3.7**.
+1. Install Python >= 3.7.
-1. **Install pip**.
+1. Install pip.
-1. **Install the dependencies for the simulation tool**.
+1. Install the dependencies for the simulation tool.
 Links to installation instructions are available from the pages for each simulation tool.
-1. **Install the Python API for the simulation tool**.
+1. Install the Python API for the simulation tool.
 From your console, use pip to install the Python package which provides the Python API.
 The names of the Python packages which provide the Python APIs are available from the pages for each simulation tool.
-1. **Open a Python shell.**
+1. Open a Python shell.
-1. **Import the Python API for the simulation tool**.
+1. Import the Python API for the simulation tool.
 Import the Python module which provides the Python API.
 The names of the Python modules which provide the Python APIs are available from the pages for each simulation tool.
-1. **Use the Python API** to execute a simulation project and save its results: Execute the following from your Python shell:
+1. Use the Python API to execute a simulation project and save its results: Execute the following from your Python shell:

 ```python
 import { simulator_module }